Alternate Text

 Detail Description

-An Italian Carved Giltwood Console Table, with a serpentine veneered Pavonazzetto Romano marble top above a pierced frieze with garlands and C and S-scrolls, on scrolled legs with pronounced C-scrolls and flowerheads terminating in hoof feet joined by an X-form shaped stretcher centred with a cartouche from which emerges a fan of elongated leaves and flowerheads, the whole carved with flamed rocaille, flowers and foliage.
+An Italian Carved Giltwood Console Table, with a serpentine veneered Alabastro listato marble top above a pierced frieze with garlands and C and S-scrolls, on scrolled legs with pronounced C-scrolls and flowerheads terminating in s-scrolls feet joined by an X-form shaped stretcher centred with a cartouche from which emerges c-scrolls of elongated leaves and flowerheads, the whole carved with flamed rocaille, flowers and foliage.

-Positively rare in its transitional, original shape and design, this console table was almost certainly once part of a larger, imposing suite of furniture.
+Positively rare in its transitional, original shape and design, this console table was almost certainly once one of a pair and part of a larger, imposing suite of furniture.

 Rome, ca. 1740–50